 Vaccination Status Inquiries

 The vaccination status of individual students, faculty, and staff will be kept confidential.
-While we are not able to share individual vaccination status, we will be posting aggregate numbers of vaccination status on the COVID-19 Dashboard.

 I’ve already had COVID-19.
 Why do I need to get the vaccine?

 According to the CDC, individuals should get a COVID-19 vaccine regardless of whether they already had COVID-19.
 That’s because experts do not yet know how long you are protected from getting sick again after recovering from COVID-19, the CDC states.